Parents With Confidence

 Anyone that’s dipped their toe in the pool of ADHD behavior management strategies, has got the memo that consistency is essential.
 This rings true even more so for kids with emotional and behavioral challenges.

 Due to executive functioning challenges, kids with ADHD live in the now.
 They have a much harder time projecting out even 15 minutes to get a vague sense of what’s to come.
-Due to this inability to generate a ‘mental template’ in order to know or remember what to expect, transitions, new activities/places, and unpleasurable activities can be very anxiety provoking.
+Due to this inability to generate a ‘mental template’ in order to know or remember what to expect, transitions, new activities/places, and unpleasurable activities can be very anxiety-provoking.

 When the brain’s stress response kicks in from even minimal anxiety, enter defiance, and disruptive behaviors.